 Treatment for a Conduct Disordered, potentially sociopathic adolescent should include a few different components.
 Individual therapy that focuses on developing impulse control, emotional regulation skills and empathy is crucial, though not enough to solidify real positive change.
 In addition, group therapy with other adolescents can help to improve social skills.
 Finally, many of these adolescents may benefit from medication therapy.
-There are a wide range of possible medications that can help to calm and slow down the individual whose impulses take them from 0 to 60 in a matter of seconds.
+There is a wide range of possible medications that can help to calm and slow down the individual whose impulses take them from 0 to 60 in a matter of seconds.
 Schedule a visit with a psychiatrist or even a general practitioner to begin a psychiatric evaluation and discuss possible medication options.

 Ultimately, it’s going to be a mix of structure, love and time that help to keep the sociopathic adolescent from becoming a full-blown sociopath.
 Though helping the adolescent improve his relationships is important, I believe it is just as important to help the adolescent learn to love and value himself.
 One of the best ways to do this is to help boost his self-esteem, and this can be achieved when parents focus their efforts on helping the adolescent develop skills for which others will praise him.
 For example, you think Jason, a truant 16-year-old is headed for trouble?
 If, say, he plays basketball well, do everything you can to try to get him on a team – and don’t give up until he’s engaged in a positive activity.
 The more he feels that others notice his skills, the less he will need to rely on illegal or manipulative means to get what he wants and make himself look and feel good.